Microsoft-USEduAzure/workshops/app-service/azure-app-registration/create-new-app-registration.md

     ![](img/05.png)

-1. In VS Code terminal, execute the following commands to create new MVC web application using app registration properties and run the application
+1. In VS Code terminal, execute the following commands to create new MVC web application using app registration properties and run the application.
+This command will create a new MVC web application and add Azure AD configuration into the appSettings.json file in addition to adding Azure AD authentication middle ware into the Startup.cs class.

     ```
     cd ~